ajlee2006/tophonetics-api/README.md

 Visit https://tophonetics-api.ajlee.repl.co/api?text=[text] in the browser to get the IPA in plain text.
 You can also add "&dialect=am" after if you want American English (British English is the default).

 ## Legality
 I posted a comment on tophonetics.com sharing this, and they replied: "We do not encourage this as it is open to abuse and, yes, it will hit the wall eventually, but good job".
-I suppose this makes this tool okay to be used.
+I suppose this shows that it is allowed and legal though they don't encourage it.